Farming Village

 There will also be lots of information and advice available on how to join a YFC, where your local Club are, and the types of activities and events members get involved in throughout the year.
 You can also learn how being a YFC member enhances personal development, develops skills and provides valuable experience that will stand you in good stead both personally and professionally.

-The West Midlands Area and Three Counties Tug of War competitions will return to the show on Sunday 16 June.
-We’ll be welcoming over 200 young farmers from across 6 counties to compete and be crowned champions.
+The West Midlands Area and Three Counties Tug of War competitions returned to the show in 2024.
+The Three Counties Agricultural Society was delighted to welcome over 200 young farmers from across 6 counties to compete and be crowned champions.